ManyaChdry/RASA-HealthBot/Progess.md

   Meet time: 9.30pm
   Available members: Manya, Pragya
   Still working on training the model on Linux Ubuntu.
-  Read Domain file on github which was earlier updated by Pragya, its
+  Read Domain file on github which was earlier updated by Pragya.